 Clove tree uses range from basic gardening and landscaping uses to actually harvesting and cooking with your cloves.
 You can even use cloves medicinally.
 The clove tree, Syzgium aromaticum, is an evergreen tree that is native to south Asia.
 It requires a lot of water and warm temperatures.

 The actual clove from the clove tree is the unopened bud of the flowers of the tree.
 They are harvested before they bloom and then are tried.
-They look like small nails and are hard but can be ground into a powder.
-Oil can also be extracted from cloves.
-Because of the high oil content, cloves need to be stored out of the light.
+They look like small nails and are hard but

 What to Do with Cloves in the Kitchen